Harry Markowitz: Why I’m writing a new book at 90

-Now aged 90, the Nobel Laureate and father of Modern Portfolio Theory is working on another magnum opus — a three-volume work which effectively builds on his famous 1959 book, Portfolio Selection.
+Now aged 90, the Nobel Laureate and father of Modern Portfolio Theory is working on another magnum opus — a four-volume work which effectively builds on his famous 1959 book, Portfolio Selection.

 Why, then, is still he hard at work when most of his contemporaries retired a quarter of a century ago?
 Markowitz explains all in the first part of this fascinating two-part interview.

 RP: Harry, thank you very much for finding time to speak to you over a coffee.